 The findings were published on February 10 in the New England Journal of Medicine.

 Semaglutide works by influencing the brain’s appetite-regulating system, which leads to reduced hunger and calorie intake.

-The study involved almost 2,000 people in 16 countries. and more than one-third lost more than 20%.
+The study involved almost 2,000 people in 16 countries.
+More than one-third lost more than 20% of their body weight.

 “No other drug has come close to producing this level of weight loss,” said co-author Rachel Batterham.
 “For the first time,” she said, “people can achieve through drugs what was only possible through weight-loss surgery.”

 Obesity also increases the risk of many other serious diseases such as heart disease, diabetes, liver disease, and certain types of cancers.

 The average participant in the trial lost 15.3 kg.
 This was accompanied by reductions in waist circumference, blood fats, blood sugar, and blood pressure.